-Not keeping track of their money
+Not keeping track of your money

 It is easy to form a habit of buying a coffee in the morning or a couple of drinks a few times a week.
 Before you know it, these “few small items” mean your wallet is $30 to $50 lighter!